 Perhaps it was Chicago’s resolute sense of defiance against racism that attracted droves of African-Americans to continue migrating here.
 In 1928, Oscar de Priest became the first African-American elected to the U.S. House of Representatives since Reconstruction ended in 1877.
 By 1930, Chicago’s black population jumped to 240,000.
 Thus, the period between 1910 and 1930 became known as the “Great Northern Migration.”

 It was also an era for Southside gangsters who employed black performers at their Grand Terrace Ballroom – Chicago’s version of the Cotton Club.
 As the FBI reduced organized crime in the 1930s, black-owned businesses in the Overton Hygienic Building (Chicago Bee Building) and others along State Street enabled Bronzeville to function like a self-contained city.
-During this time, Bronzeville competed with Harlem for political, business and cultural influence on the social consciousness of African-Americans.
+During this time, Bronzeville competed with Harlem for political, business, and cultural influence on the social consciousness of African-Americans.

 During and after World War II, a second wave of African-Americans and Anglo-Americans moved to Chicago for jobs.
-Due to restrictive housing covenants however, African-American migrants were constrained to the Southside and Westside, causing severe housing shortages in both areas.
+Due to restrictive housing covenants, however, African-American migrants were constrained to the Southside and Westside, causing severe housing shortages in both areas.
 Rather than use legal and political leadership means to eliminate race-based job and housing discrimination, “White Guilt” caused political leaders to approve spirit-killing Welfare and build high-rise public housing in Chicago and elsewhere nationwide.
-In stark contrast, Anglo-American communities received home & business renovation loans and public housing was severely limited.
+In stark contrast, Anglo-American communities received home & business renovation loans, and public housing was severely limited.

 The notorious Cabrini-Green Homes once housed 15,000 residents on the Near Northside.
 It was built in 1942 and demolished from 2000-2011.
-Given it was surrounded on three sides by old factories, middle-class and affluent districts, that site has been undergoing redevelopment since the early 2000s.
+Given it was surrounded on three sides by old factories and middle-class and affluent districts, that site has been undergoing redevelopment since the early 2000s.
 By 2025, there will be a combination of single-family rowhouses, a shopping center, a redeveloped park and upscale high-rise buildings to create a mixed-income neighborhood.

 • odd-job workers paid by cash